-Dr. Harvey is a licensed clinical psychologist in New York State.
+Caroline Harvey, PsyD is a licensed clinical psychologist in New York and Idaho.
 She provides individual and family therapy to children, adolescents, and parents utilizing evidence-based approaches.
 She specializes in treating youth who suffer from attention-deficit/hyperactivity disorder (ADHD) and oppositional defiant disorder (ODD), as well as children suffering from child anxiety disorders, including a subspecialty in selective mutism (SM).
-Dr. Harvey is trained in Parent-Child Interaction Therapy (PCIT), parent management training (PMT), and additional cognitive behavioral approaches.
+Dr. Harvey is certified in Parent-Child Interaction Therapy (PCIT) and PCIT-SM and trained in parent management training (PMT) and additional cognitive behavioral approaches.
 She has a passion for empowering parents to appropriately manage their children’s challenging behaviors while also improving the parent-child relationship.
 She additionally is committed to collaborating with teachers and other providers (e.g., psychiatrists) to best support children across all settings.

 Dr. Harvey obtained her BA in Psychology from the State University of New York at Geneseo and her PsyD in Clinical-School Psychology from Ferkauf Graduate School of Psychology of Yeshiva University.
 She received pre-doctoral training at the ADHD and Behavior Disorders Center at the Child Mind Institute as well as at Children and Youth Services at South Beach Psychiatric Center.
 Dr. Harvey then completed her APA-accredited pre-doctoral internship at The Help Group in Los Angeles, California where she provided individual, group, and family therapy and administered comprehensive psychodiagnostic assessment batteries to children and adolescents in school and outpatient settings.
 She lastly completed her postdoctoral fellowship at Therapy West and Academics West in New York City where she provided individual, group, and family therapy, and trained, consulted, and coached teachers in vivo in the use of effective behavior management strategies with students.